dotnet/docfx/docs/specs/config.md

     breadcrumb_path: /rest/breadcrumb/toc.json
     extendBreadcrumb: true
 monikerRanges:
-  docs-ref-autogen/1.0/**: graph-rest-1.0
+  docs-ref-autogen/1.0/: graph-rest-1.0
-  docs-ref-autogen/beta/**: graph-rest-beta
+  docs-ref-autogen/beta/: graph-rest-beta
 monikerDefinition: https://api.docs.com/monikers/
 ```
 * `fragments`: an object specify the fragments folder of the contents
-* `routing`: specify the published URL.
+* `routes`: specify the published URL.
 Note that the key is not glob pattern, it's a **folder** or a **file**.
 Glob pattern is ambiguous to express which part of path is not needed in publish URL.

 ## Others
 Some configs not needed in *Phase 1* are not discussed in this spec.
 They will not introduce breaking changes in current design.
 Like: